sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 	./run_MaBoSS_CygWin.sh

-If you do not have perl installed on your Windows environment, you can use the script:
+If you do not have perl installed on your Cygwin environment, you can use the script:

 	./run_MaBoSS_CygWin_noPerl.sh